degreesOfAccuracy/MatrixText/README.md

 # MatrixText
-A fun library to draw stylised text
+A fun program to draw stylised text